 5. Icelandic people believe in elves and trolls

 Mountains, rocks, ocean, no trees, no houses – this is how traveling looks here.
-Iceland has population around 300 000, which makes 989909 person per km.
-Empty roads and overwhelming nature create the magic atmosphere.
+Iceland has population just over 300 000, which makes 989909 person per km.
+Empty roads and overwhelming nature create the magic atmosphere of of the most stunning Europeans countries.
 Elf is supposedly sleeping under the big stone, so it cannot be removed to don’t destroy his house.
 While building new road, architects have to take it into consideration and roads often go around the big stones, instead of going straight…

 Trolls, however, live up in the mountains.
 When you get lost and fog surrounds you suddenly, you may hear voice of singing woman (if you are a boy) or cry of a baby (if you are a girl).
 Both means that troll is getting a trap for you.
 I was asking many people if they believe in elves and trolls and most were saying that in reality no, BUT in fact, they were raised with all those fairly tales and legends from Vikings and somewhere deep inside they believe in them.
 Especially when they are alone just them, and the nature.

 One woman told me, that she knows that they don’t really exist BUT when she drives a car and there is no other human or car, when she sees a big stone she feels better thinking that Elf is there.
 Another said, that she doesn’t believe BUT when we went to hike, up in the mountains, above the clouds she got so scared about the troll, so we had to return.
 I happened to be on the Elves festival, where many tales were read and all children and adults were listening with interest.
 That was a weird and spectacular festival.